 - Struggling to identify your values and the purpose of your life.

-- Needing a space to reflect and focus on your personal needs.
+- Need a space to reflect and focus on your personal needs.

 - Challenges with family and peer relationships.